scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Cold

 You conjure a flurry of ice shards in a 3x3 area.
-Each creature must make a Stamina save vs your spellcasting modifier.
+Each creature makes a Stamina save against your spellcasting roll.
 On fail they take 2 wound die, gaining 1 level of Slow for the next minute on crit.

-Increase the number of wounds and level of slow by 1 for every level above 2nd.
+Increase the wound dice by 1 and level of slow by 1 for every level above 2nd.

 ___
 #### Imprint